Tapgol Park: Description

 One of the monuments in the park is the Monument of Wongaksa built in 1471 to record the founding of Wongaksa (temple) in 1465.
 On the front is an inscription composed by Kim Suon with the calligraphy done by Seong Im.
 On the back is found an inscription composed by Seo Geo Jeong with the calligraphy done by Jeong Nam Jong.
 The turtle shaped base is constructed from granite and the body is cut from marble.
 The monument measures 1.3 meters/4.3 feet wide and stands 4.9 meters/16.2 feet in height.
 Two elaborately carved intertwined dragons rising toward the sky holding a Buddhist gem reside on the top of the monument.
-Monument of Wongaksa is Treasure #2.

-Tapgol Park is historically important as the site of the origin of the March 1st Movement 1919, an important part of the Korean independence movement as the first location for the reading of the Proclamation of Independence.
-There are a number of bas-relief statues representing Korean patriots, the Proclamation of Independence Monument, and a poem by Han Yong-un.
+Tapgol Park is historically important as the site of the origin of the March First Movement 1919, an important part of the Korean independence movement as the first location for the reading of the Proclamation of Independence.
+There are a number of bas-relief statues representing Korean national heroes, as well as a monument to independence movement.

-As an important place in modern Korean history, it is a popular place for demonstrations of various types.
-It was the designated termination of the Grand Peace March for Democracy on June 24, 1986, that led to the acceptance of free elections by President Chun Doo-hwan of South Korea.
-It is served by Jongno 3-ga Station on Lines 1, 3 and 5 of the Seoul Subway.